 So $M$ scales linearly with $M_{1}$ for large $M_{1}$ in the Newtonian limit with no maximum $M_{1}$.
-This argument could also be applied to the case of admixing DM with a particle mass of over $1$ GeV, but the DM mass required to be admixed in order to increase the total mass will be large, and therefore these trends have not been observed by \citet{2013PhRvD..87l3506L}. \\
+This argument could also be applied to the case of admixing DM with a particle mass of over $1$ GeV, but the DM mass required to be admixed to increase the total mass will be large, and therefore these trends have not been observed by \citet{2013PhRvD..87l3506L}. \\

-In addition, when $\epsilon$ is small, the $J$ for a given $M$ of DMRWD right at $\rho = \rho_{\text{SNe}}$ is larger than that of $\epsilon = 0$.
+In addition, when $\epsilon$ is small, the $J$ for a given $M$ of DMRWD right at $\rho \sim \rho_{\text{SNe}}$ is larger than that of $\epsilon = 0$.
 Figure \ref{fig:profile} illustrates the DM and NM density profiles for different $\epsilon$.
 We observe that the DM component with a sub-GeV particle mass is more extended and diffused.
-Its central density is also lower than that of the NM by one order of magnitude.
-Therefore, a small amount of DM admixture would not bring a significant effect on the structure of the NM component.
-For instance, the NM density profiles only change mildly with small $\epsilon$, except that the NM component is rotating faster in order to balance the increase in gravitational attraction.
+Its central density is also lower than the NM by one order of magnitude.
+Therefore, a small amount of DM admixture would not significantly affect the structure of the NM component.
+For instance, the NM density profiles only change mildly with small $\epsilon$, except that the NM component rotates faster to balance the increase in gravitational attraction.
 However, as $\epsilon$ increases, the mass and radius of the NM component are reduced significantly, so that $J \sim \omega M_{2}R_{2}^2$ is reduced. \\